IMPORTANT COVID-19 UPDATE

 Please select EITHER the application for the ONLINE program or the one for CAMPUS-BASED Program.

 In your online application packet, you will be asked to submit:

 - Three letters of recommendation from referees who can provide information on your likelihood of success in our MA program;

 - Transcripts (with English translations, if applicable) showing all undergraduate and graduate courses taken and grades received.
 Please consult the information here for information on minimum Grade Point Average required for admission.
 Transcripts received from foreign institutions should be accompanied by a Certificate of Degree or Diploma.

 - A Statement of Purpose.
 This is a crucial component of your application.
 It is your chance to tell us about your background, your reasons for choosing this MA program, and your professional aspirations.
 It also provides examples of how you write in English and in one other language.
-Please complete and upload the Statement of Purpose here. *You do not need to upload another Personal Statement through the Graduate College's application website.

 - All applicants whose native language is not English are required to submit the score report of their TOEFL-iBT or IELTS as evidence of their English proficiency.
 Please consult the information here for details about minimum scores required for admission, and exemptions to the TOEFL-iBT requirement.

 • We will contact applicants who meet the minimum requirements for admission to schedule the last step of the application process, which is a short video conversation.
 During this conversation, you will meet two members of our faculty.
 We will converse with you both in English and in the other language in which you plan to work during your MA degree.
 The conversation will last around 15 minutes, and will be recorded and included in your application file.